rugix/meta-rugix/README.md

 The board-specific layers serve as **examples** for how to integrate Rugix Ctrl with specific boards and boot flows.
 Depending on your project and requirements, you may need to adapt those layers or write your own.

-### Rugix BSP Layers
+## Rugix BSP Layers

 A Rugix BSP layer configures the image build for a specific target, defining how the disk is partitioned, how the system boots, what packages are required, and what build artifacts are produced.
 All integration is driven by the `rugix` distro feature.
-When enabled, the core bbclasses read the BSP configuration and apply it to every image build automatically.
+When enabled, the core lasses apply the BSP configuration to every image build automatically.

 A BSP layer typically provides:

 - **WKS file** for the disk/partition layout.
-- **Boot configuration** via `system.toml` (boot flow, slot-to-partition mapping) and `bootstrapping.toml` (first-boot partition expansion).
+- **Boot configuration** via `system.toml` (boot flow, slots) and `bootstrapping.toml` (first-boot bootstrapping).
 - **Slot mapping** defining which WIC partitions are update slots (`RUGIX_SLOTS`).
 - **`packagegroup-rugix-bsp`** with the target packages (bootstrapping tools, system configuration, etc.).
 - **Bootloader recipes** for target-specific boot artifacts (e.g., GRUB EFI image, U-Boot boot script).